k435467/hands-on-spring/README.md

 - Rest Repositories

 This guide walks you through the process of creating an application that accesses relational JPA data through a hypermedia-based RESTful front end.

+- Create a Domain Object
+- Create a Person Repository
+- Test the Application (with curl)